cppitems/cppitems/items/016/item.md

 > What about pointer arithmetic and other operators?

-### Overhead: how does a `std::shared_ptr` look like
+### Overhead: what does a `std::shared_ptr` look like
 If we decide to use a `std::shared_ptr` instead of a `std::unique_ptr` or raw pointer, what can we expect in terms of performance?
-To argue about this, let's look again at how (a small part of) of a simplified implementation looks like:
+To argue about this, let's look again at what (a small part of) a simplified implementation looks like:
 ```pmans
 template <class T> class /*f*/ shared_ptr /*x*/ {
   struct /*f*/ ControlBlock /*x*/ {